 Nova Scotia Indigenous Tourism Enterprise Network

-The NSITEN is a volunteer based, not for profit cultural tourism organization that develops specific project based training aimed at growing the capacity of individuals, businesses and community lead tourism initiatives.
+The NSITEN is a volunteer based, not for profit cultural tourism organization that develops specific project based initiatives aimed at growing the capacity of individuals, businesses and community lead tourism initiatives.

 Cultural tourism